 But my agency said I have to go through them for contact.
 Another easy one: that’s not true.
 Again, see the Revised Family Code, Chapter 10, Article 183 for details on this.

 But my child’s parents are both deceased, there is no one to contact.
 This one is also easy: search anyway.
 There are numerous (too many to count) cases of deceased parents being found alive.

 But my child was abandoned and I was told there was no way to find anyone.
 Another easy one: search anyway.
 There are numerous (too many to count) cases of birth parents of abandoned children being found.
 Often times, the “finder” (the person who took the child to the orphanage) knows the child’s family or is a family member.

 But it’s so expensive!
 Yes, it is.
 But we owe it to our kids to support them, and it can be done on a budget.
-If travel is out of the question, sending photos and updates through the mail is a great way to keep the door open.
+If travel is out of the question, sending photos and updates through social media is a great way to keep the door open.
 Your child can build on that as an adult.